Safar

+Safar (صَفَر), also spelt as Safer in Turkish, is the second month of the lunar Islamic calendar.

-Most of the Islamic months were named according to ancient Arabian weather conditions; however, since the calendar is lunar, the months shift by about 11 days every solar year, meaning that these conditions do not necessarily correspond to the name of the month.
+Most of the Islamic months were named according to ancient Sabean/Sabaic weather conditions; however, since the calendar is lunar, the months shift by about 11 days every solar year, meaning that these conditions do not necessarily correspond to the name of the month.

 Timing

 The Islamic calendar is a purely lunar calendar, and its months begin when the first crescent of a new moon is sighted.
 Since the Islamic lunar year is 11 to 12 days shorter than the solar year, Safar migrates throughout the seasons.
 The estimated start and end dates for Safar are as follows (based on the Umm al-Qura calendar of Saudi Arabia):